Modal Fracture of Higher Groups: Introduction

-Any variable appearing in the type of a crisp variable must also be crisp, and a crisp variable may only be substituted by expressions that \emph{only} involve crisp variables.
-When all the variables in an expression are crisp, we say that that expression is crisp; so, we may only substitute crisp expressions in for crisp variables.
-Constants --- like $0 : \Nb$ or $\Nb : \Type$ --- appearing in an empty context are therefore always crisp.\footnote{Note that as these are terms and not free variables, we don't need to use the special syntax $a :: A$.
+Constants appearing in an empty context --- expressions with no free variables like $0 : \Nb$ or $\Nb : \Type$ --- are therefore always crisp.\footnote{Note that as these are expressions and not free variables, we don't need to use the special syntax $a :: A$.
 The double colon introduces a crisp \emph{free} variable.} This means that one cannot give a closed form example of a term which is \emph{not} crisp; all terms with no free variables are crisp.

-For emphasis, we will say that a term which is not crisp is \emph{cohesive}.
-The rules for crisp type theory can be found in Section 2 of \cite{Shulman:Real.Cohesion}.
+We may only substitute crisp expressions in for crisp variables.
+If we could substitute cohesive variables in for crisp variables, then any discontinuous dependence would be continuous.
+The full rules for crisp type theory can be found in Section 2 of \cite{Shulman:Real.Cohesion}.

-Given this notion of discontinuous dependence of terms on their free variables, we can now define an operation on types which removes the cohesion amongst their points.
+Given this notion of discontinuous dependence of terms on their crisp free variables, we can now describe an operation on types which removes the cohesion amongst their points.
 Given a \emph{crisp} type $X$, we have a type $\flat X$ whose points are, in a sense, the \emph{crisp} points of $X$.
 Since it is free variables that may be crisp, we express this idea by allowing ourselves to assume that a (cohesive) variable $x : \flat X$ is of the form $u^{\flat}$ for a \emph{crisp} $u :: X$.
-More precisely, whenever we have type family $C : \flat X \to \Type$, an $x : \flat X$, and an element $f(u) : C(u^{\flat})$ depending on a \emph{crisp} $u :: X$, we get an element
+Here are the rules for $\flat$.

+\begin{itemize} \item (Formation) If $X$ is a crisp type (depending only on crisp variables), then we may form $\flat X$: